publiccodenet/about/activities/codebase-stewardship/product-assets-for-early-incubation.md

 * for some codebases, multiple parties share responsibility for non-Foundation tasks (for example, a codebase's current maintainers and a replicator working together)
 * the size of each task depends on codebase size and complexity
 * this list can be used as a checklist or plan of work during incubation
-* it would be helpful to add user needs, user stories or jobs to be done to the list items (as we discussed some user needs when we created the list)
+* it would be helpful to add user needs, user stories or jobs to be done to the list items (as we discussed user needs when we created the list)